Exercise Routines for Senior Dogs

 Conditioning Versus Testing: the Next-day Difference

-A simple household rule is to end sessions with the dog still moving smoothly.
-If the dog starts to shorten stride, drift behind, or sit down during pauses, that is the body asking for a stop.
-Owners can keep a “two-minute buffer”: turn for home when the dog still looks good, so the last minutes are not a limp back.
-This makes keeping aging dog active feel safer and more predictable.
+The simple household rule is to end sessions with the dog still moving smoothly.
+If the dog shortens stride, drifts behind, or sits down during pauses, that's the body asking to stop.
+Keep a 'two-minute buffer': turn for home while the dog still looks good, so the last minutes aren't a limp back.
+That's what makes keeping an aging dog active feel safer and more predictable.

 Reduce Impact First: Surfaces, Jumping, and Repetitive Load